-The current housing strategy at the Region is set to expire in 2023.
-It is vital that Council understand the importance of developing a new comprehensive Affordable Housing Strategy for our Region in collaboration with each municipality which is supported and endorsed by the provincial and federal governments.
+The current 10 year housing strategy at the Region was finalized in 2022.
+It is vital that Council understand the importance of this new comprehensive Housing Strategy for our Region and work in collaboration with each municipality which is supported and endorsed by the provincial and federal governments.

 Environment and Conservation

 The Pandemic highlighted the importance of natural spaces.
 It is the responsibility of the Niagara Region to support the work of the Niagara Peninsula Conservation Authority to keep our natural spaces a top priority at the Region and advocate on their behalf to Provincial and Federal governments.

 Environmental and conservation efforts need to be strengthened and we need elected officials to provide Conservation Authorities more sovereignty over our protected spaces.

 Niagara has an older adult population, with 50% of our residents 60 years and older.
 We will need a significant investment in Long-Term Care from our Provincial government to meet the needs of our residents.
 We need to strengthen the process to apply for LTC, and find accommodations suitable for the needs of older adults.
 We need to understand the diverse needs of the older adult population and how we can best support them as their needs change.